gbdev/gb-asm-tutorial/src/part1/toolchain.md

 RGBASM does not always have enough information to produce a full ROM, so it does most of the work, and stores its intermediary results in what's known as *object files* (hence the `.o` extension).

 RGBLINK is a *linker*.
-Its job is taking object files (or, like in our case, just one), and "linking" them into a ROM.
+Its job is taking object files (or, like in our case, just one), and "linking" them into a ROM, which is to say: filling the aforementioned "holes".
 RGBLINK's purpose may not be obvious with programs as simple as this Hello World, but it will become much clearer in Part Ⅱ.

 So: Source code → `rgbasm` → Object files → `rgblink` → ROM, right?